Para-Nordic skiing classification: History

 By the 1990s, an integrated classification approach was tried in Nordic skiing had been developed using a percentage system that would allow for multiple classes to compete against each other in the same event using a formula to create a time finish that would enable fair comparisons for skiers of different functional ability.
 In 1997/1998, this was defined as 84% for LW10, 93% for LW11 and 100% for LW12.
 Their finishing time would then be multiplied against this percentage to determine where they finished.
 A variant of this system was still in place for the 2010 Winter Paralympics.
 The Canadian Paralympic Committee explains how this works with the following example: "Athlete A is classified as LW6 with a factor of 91% finishes the race in 1 minute, their final race time is 54.6 seconds.
 Athlete B is classified as LW5 with a factor of 79% finishes the race in 1 minute and 2 seconds, their final race time is 48.98 seconds.
 Athlete B wins.
 Therefore, the athlete who completed the race fastest may not be the winner and gold medalist."
 For the 2008 to 2010 ski seasons, the following percentages were used:

 The move from a medical classification to a functional classification system continued during the 1990s.
 There were conversations about whether or not less-disabled wintersport athletes should be competing in disability winter sport and if they should instead be competing against able bodied competitors.
 At the same time, there were people including IPC first vice president Jens Bromann who entertained discussions about whether or not blind classifications should be combined into a single class like is done in some other disabilities sports.
 The debate about inclusion of competitors into able-bodied competitions was seen by some disability sport advocates like Horst Strokhkendl as a hindrance to the development of an independent classification system not based on the rules for able-bodied sport.
 These efforts ended by 1993 as the International Paralympic Committee tried to carve out its own identity and largely ceased efforts for inclusion of disability sport on the Olympic programme.
 Nonetheless, in 2006, skiers with amputation still had a medical component to their classification assessment.

 The International Sports Federation for Persons with Intellectual Disability was given the task of re-evaluating the classification system for skiers with intellectual disabilities to prevent future abuses following the Spanish basketball team cheating scandal at the 2000 Summer Paralympics using a more reliable system that can be verified to classify competitors.

+Starting 1 July 2024, a new classification system is used for athletes with visual impairments: NS1, NS2, and NS3 for Nordic skiing and AS1, AS2, AS3, and AS4 for alpine skiing.
+The visual tests remain the same, except they are done with both eyes open and the use of additional grating cards.